 They come in many shapes and sizes, but most use bricks, or energy cells to store heat.
 With improvements to legislation, specifically LOT20.
 A major advantage is that they now allow people to control how much heat is released and when the heat is released from the heater.

-Unfortunately you can not have a free standing storage heater.
-Storage heaters are deemed too heavy and are a safety risk to leave as free standing.
-The feet on the bottom are for supporting the heater, and to help maneuver the storage heater when attaching it to the wall with the supplied brackets.
+Unfortunately you can not have a free standing storage heater as they are deemed too heavy and are a safety risk to leave as free standing.
+The feet on the bottom are for supporting the heater, and to help move it when attaching it to the wall with the supplied brackets, ensuring that it is is wall mounted securely.

 What the bricks are made of